BlackWhiteYoshi/Blazor.TSRuntime/README.md

 - 0.2
   Optional parameters and default parameter values are now supported.
 - 0.3
   Breaking changes: changed config keys, defaults and properties in Config, changed Config.FromJson(string json) to new Config(string json).
+  Added key "generate on save" to config.